pantrypoints/sp/content/en/bio/principles/part-03/chapter-01.md

 ### Chi Generation

 Chi or animal spirits is a metaphysical energy that affects living organisms, just as physical energy affects nonliving things.

+These are the organic version of virtual space particles called the 2nd Element that cause gravity and dark matter effects.
+In humans, this is harnessed through telekinesis and by levitating Buddhist monks.

+Since telekinesis via chi is like using the human body to pump already-existing organic virtual space particles, then plants give of chi as pumps gathering the chi from the air and the ground.

 Five trees (paiṋcavati) are known to give off positive chi: